Critical IATF 16949 Contingency Plan Requirements

-The Automotive Industry Action Group (IATF) defines IATF 16949 as the world’s most widely used standards for the development and maintenance of a quality management system (QMS).
-One of the mandatory requirements under the IATF 16949 contingency plan is to make sure as a business, a contingency plan is ready and in place.
+The Automotive Industry Action Group (IATF) defines IATF 16949 as the world’s most widely used standard for developing and maintaining a quality management system (QMS).
+One of the mandatory requirements under the IATF 16949 contingency plan is to make sure that a contingency plan is ready and in place as a business.

-It then goes on to advise companies about how they can develop a IATF 16949 contingency plan and what that plan needs to contain.
-Since it has become a mandatory part of the standard since its latest iteration in 2016, a QMS cannot attain ISO/TS 16949 without a plan that fills the requirements.
+It then advises companies about how they can develop an IATF 16949 contingency plan and what that plan needs to contain.
+It has become a mandatory part of the standard since its latest iteration in 2016, so a QMS cannot attain ISO/TS 16949 without a plan that fills the requirements.

-IATF 16949 Contingency Plans: What Are They and How Can We Plan for Them?
+What is the IATF 16949 Contingency Plan, and How Can You Plan for One?

-Merriam Webster defines a contingency as something at may happen, but might not occur.
+Merriam Web master defines a contingency as something that may happen but might not occur.
 In the context of IATF 16949, a contingency plan must be in place to exercise in the event of certain situations that may impact the company.
 A generic contingency plan may be formulated as follows:

 We’re skilled at helping businesses get their contingency plans to conform with the IATF 16949.
 If you’re looking for certification, we’d be glad to assist you in meeting the requirements, including developing a contingency plan.